Mayonnaise hair treatment is an age-old recommendation for stronger hair.

 - Massage it into your hair thoroughly, smoothing through your strands.

-- Cover with a shower cap and sit under a hair steamer for 15 minutes.
+- Pin up and sit under a hair steamer for 15 minutes.

 - Wash out with diluted mild shampoos like Rahua Shampoo or Castile Soap.
 You may need to shampoo twice to get it all out then apply your leave-in conditioner and style.